erlingrj/iot-temp/report.md

 - Make an IFTTT service
 - Use secure connections (HTTPS)
 - Use crypthography to ensure privacy between *local* and *remote system*
+- Secure the MQTT against subscriptions and publishing from unauthorized agents.
 - On the design side there is alot of improvements to be made.
 But we are engineers, not designers :)